Cornelius Kelly was entered in the Navy List of Medical Officers in 1814.

-The Colonial Times & Tasmanian Advertiser reported the arrival of the Woodman in Tasmania- On Monday, arrived the ship Woodman, Capt.
+The Colonial Times and Tasmanian Advertiser reported the arrival of the Woodman in Tasmania in May 1826 - On Monday, arrived the ship Woodman, Capt.
 Leary, from England with 150 male prisoners.
-On board this ship have arrived the Rev. Mr. Mummery, (a regular clergyman), Mr. Christmas, the Bank Clerk, and Mr. Jefferson (or some such name) (* this was Jørgen Jørgensen), a Swede, all of whose cases excited much observations in England.
+On board this ship have arrived the Rev. Mr. Mummery, (a regular clergyman), Mr. Christmas, the Bank Clerk, and *Mr. Jefferson (or some such name), a Swede, all of whose cases excited much observations in England.

-The following reports appeared in the newspapers in 1826.
-Cornelius Kelly wasn't mentioned, however apparently thought innuendo was aimed at him: -
+The following articles were published in the newspapers in 1826.
+Cornelius Kelly wasn't mentioned, however apparently assumed innuendo was aimed at him: -

 We understand from a Gentleman of great respectability, that the crew of the ship Woodman, went on shore at the Cape de Verde Islands, and killed some cattle belonging to the settlers there, and that the inhabitants of the island were themselves maltreated.
 We shall be happy to see this contradicted by our Contemporaries. - The Monitor 7 July 1826.